Up to 50% off sofas & mattresses — limited‑time deals.

 Which model felt best for lower-back comfort during long TV sessions?

-Axis Classic stayed the most posture-stable for me.
-It resisted the slow slide-forward that often triggers lower-back tightness.
+Axis Classic felt best for lower-back comfort in our testing.
+It was the most posture-stable and resisted the slow slide-forward that usually creates lower-back tightness.

 Which sofa is best if I’m short and my feet tend to dangle?

-Barrett II and Axis Classic were easier to fit without scooting forward.
-The deepest options worked better only after adding pillows and adjusting posture.
+Barrett II and Axis Classic were the easiest to fit without scooting forward.
+The deeper options worked better only after adding pillows or changing posture.

 Which sofa handled couple movie nights most smoothly?

-Axis Classic and Barrett II were easiest for Jenna and Ethan because repositioning didn’t trap the other person in a bad angle.
+Axis Classic and Barrett II handled couple movie nights best for Jenna and Ethan because repositioning did not keep throwing the other person off balance.

 If I want a sofa mainly for naps, which one wins?

-Lounge Deep was the most nap-friendly for full-body sprawl.
-Gather Deep was a close second with a springier feel.
+Lounge Deep was the clear nap winner for full-body sprawl.
+Gather Deep came close, but with a springier, slightly less sink-in feel.

 Previous post